wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 {% post_image hashed_id: 'b66fd0ae079e9bb5606b1b21f4705dd4e6b64b97', class: 'center' %}

-The Sorting Bar within Wistia analytics pages helps sort analytics data in the way most useful for you, showing Projects or Videos, selecting by date ranges (Months, Weeks, Days) and sorting by attributes like amount of videos, date created, or number of plays.
+The Sorting Bar within Wistia analytics pages helps sort analytics data in the way most useful for you.
+Here you can show Projects or Videos, select date ranges (Months, Weeks, Days) or sort by attributes like amount of videos, date created, or number of plays.
 The sorting bar is slightly different at the account and project levels.

 ---